-Local Transport is provided at the rates and charges as set forth in 17.2.2 following.
-The application of these rates with respect to individual Local Access Service arrangements is set forth in 6.4.1 (C) following.
+Local Transport is provided at the rates and charges set forth in 17.2.2 following.
+The application of these rates with respect to individual Feature Groups is as set forth in 6.4.1(C) following.
+When more than one Telephone Company is involved in providing the Switched Access Service, the Local Transport rates are applied as set forth in 2.4.7 preceding.